OpenWaterAnalytics/EPANET-Matlab-Toolkit/README.md

 For support, please use the OWA community forum : http://community.wateranalytics.org/

-Check out the repository https://github.com/KIOS-Research/CCWI2022-EMT-Tutorial in folder `tutorial`.
-You can find the short course
-<b>Indroduction To The EPANET-MATLAB Toolkit For Smart Water Networks Research</b> https://wdsa-ccwi2022.upv.es/introduction-to-the-epanet-matlab-toolkit-for-smart-water-networks-research/
+### Tutorial
+We have prepared at tutorial as part of the CCWI-WDSA 2022 conference.
+You can find the files in the `tutorial` folder at the following [GitHub repository](https://github.com/KIOS-Research/CCWI2022-EMT-Tutorial).

-How to use EMT with CodeOcean using postInstall functionality: https://help.codeocean.com/en/articles/1110985-installing-user-provided-matlab-toolboxes
+### How to use EMT with CodeOcean using postInstall functionality:
+https://help.codeocean.com/en/articles/1110985-installing-user-provided-matlab-toolboxes
 ```
 #!/usr/bin/env bash